wolffe/repeater2-for-gravity-forms/readme.md

 ### CSS Classes
 You can use these CSS classes in the in the "Custom CSS Class" setting to do different things.
-* gf_repeater2_hide_add - Will hide the '+' button if placed in the repeater2 end css setting.
+* gf_repeater2_hide_add - Will hide the '+' button if placed in the repeater end css setting.
-* gf_repeater2_hide_remove - Will hide the '-' button if placed in the repeater2 end css setting.
+* gf_repeater2_hide_remove - Will hide the '-' button if placed in the repeater end css setting.

 ### Javascript
 ##### Functions
-You can use Javascript to manipulate the repeater2.
+You can use Javascript to manipulate the repeater.
 * formId is your form's Id number assigned by Gravity Forms.
-* repeater2Id will depened on how many repeater2s you have in your form.
-(The first repeater2's ID is 1, second is 2, etc.)
+* repeater2Id will depened on how many repeaters you have in your form.
+(The first repeater's ID is 1, second is 2, etc.)
-* repeater2ChildId works the same way and depends on how many times the repeater2 has been repeated.
+* repeater2ChildId works the same way and depends on how many times the repeater has been repeated.
 * These functions will not allow you to repeat more than the set max and unrepeat more than the set min.
 #
 ```
 gfRepeater_repeatRepeater(formId, repeater2Id);
-  Repeats the repeater2 once.
+  Repeats the repeater once.
 ```
 ```
 gfRepeater_unrepeatRepeater(formId, repeater2Id, repeater2ChildId);
-  Un-repeats the repeater2 once. repeater2ChildId is optional.
+  Un-repeats the repeater once. repeater2ChildId is optional.
 ```
 ```
 gfRepeater_repeatRepeaterTimes(formId, repeater2Id, timesX);
-  Repeats the repeater2 a number of times.
+  Repeats the repeater a number of times.
 ```
 ```
 gfRepeater_unrepeatRepeaterTimes(formId, repeater2Id, timesX);
-  UnRepeats the repeater2 a number of times.
+  UnRepeats the repeater a number of times.
 ```
 ```
 gfRepeater_setRepeater(formId, repeater2Id, timesX);
-  Repeats or unrepeats the repeater2 to get it to whatever timesX is.
+  Repeats or unrepeats the repeater to get it to whatever timesX is.
 ```
 ```
 gfRepeater_select(formId, repeater2Id, repeatId, childId, inputId);